geoscixyz/em/content/maxwell4_tdem/circuitmodel_for_eminduction/index.rst

 .. purpose::

-    We expand EM reponse derived from the circution model in :ref:`frequency domain <emi_tuotorial_index_FD>` to time domain.
+    We expand EM response derived from the circuit model in :ref:`frequency domain <emi_tuotorial_index_FD>` to time domain.

 The basic EM  survey is shown in :numref:`Concepts_3loops_TD`.
 The time